davidedomini/ScaRLib-report/docs/04-design/scarlib-core.md

 To support neural-network-based RL algorithms such as DQN, the module uses PyTorch as the de facto standard framework for building neural networks.
 The module relies on ScalaPy to interact directly with the Python API of PyTorch and other connected libraries.
 This integration involves setting up a Python environment and creating a Scala API that isolates what is necessary to access the Python ecosystem.
 In this case, DQN is the entry point for accessing Torch.

+### Code structure

 ![](https://i.imgur.com/vE6THrj.png)

+The code is divided in four packages (i.e. deepRL, model, neuralnetwork and util), with the deepRL package containing the main abstractions and algorithms.
+The model package contains the main data structures, including the Environment, Agent, and System.
+The neuralnetwork package contains the implementation of the neural network used by the DQN algorithm.
+The util package contains utility classes and functions.
+All of those packages are organized in a way that allows for easy extension and customization.
+For example, the neuralnetwork package contains a base class for neural networks, which can be extended to implement different types of neural networks.
+The deepRL package contains a base class for the DQN algorithm, which can be extended to implement different types of DQN algorithms.
+The model package contains a base class for the Environment, the Agent and the RewardFunction which can be extended to implement different variations of those abstractions.